Rob Pilatus: Milli Vanilli

 Milli Vanilli quickly rose to fame and fortune, making it difficult for Pilatus and Morvan to withdraw from their agreement with Farian.
 Their attractiveness and appealing dance performances added to their huge on-stage success.
 After several years, Pilatus and Morvan became the subject of rumours of onstage lip-synching.
 Charles Shaw, one of their recordings' actual vocalists, told the media the truth, but retracted his statement when Farian paid him $150,000.

 When Pilatus and Morvan pressured Farian to let them sing on their next album, Farian confessed to reporters on 15 November 1990 that the duo had not sung on the recordings.
 Milli Vanilli's Grammy Award was withdrawn four days later.
 Pilatus and Morvan said in an interview that they did the moral thing by initiating the withdrawal of the Grammy Award themselves.
-Arista Records released them from its label and removed their album and songs from their catalogue, making Girl You Know It's True the largest-selling album to be taken out of print.
 A United States court ruling allowed anyone who had bought the album to receive a refund.

 Farian later attempted a comeback for the duo, but it was unsuccessful.
 Pilatus and Morvan decided to spend time apart to get their lives back on track.
 Months after the media backlash, they appeared in a commercial for Carefree Sugarless [chewing] Gum, where they jokingly lip-synched to an opera recording.

 In 1992, Pilatus and Morvan signed with a new label, Taj, and released Rob & Fab, an album featuring their own voices, but it sold only around 2,000 copies due to its limited release.
 The label went bankrupt shortly thereafter.

 Later years

 After Milli Vanilli attempted a comeback, Morvan and Pilatus spent time apart.
-In 1996, Pilatus served three months in prison for assault, vandalism and attempted robbery.
-Farian paid for Pilatus to spend six months in drug rehabilitation before returning to Germany from the United States.
+In 1996, Pilatus was sentenced to three months in prison and six months in drug rehabilitation in Los Angeles for assault, vandalism and attempted robbery.
+He stayed in rehabilitation centres up to a dozen times, in the US and later in Germany.